 Firstly, an apology to those of you who hate football, personally I have always been a rugby man but love it or hate it most of us know that Manchester United are one of the best teams in the world, excusing recent form.
 Being the best team obviously has its rewards: trophies, best players, respected manager, first class coaches, massive revenue… the list goes on and on.
 The Football Association has made a few tweaks over the years but basically we have a number of divisions and outside of this are the various conference leagues where teams compete to get promoted.
 The system is simple, the cream will eventually float to the top and thus the “best teams” will attain the top league positions.

-Now think of the search engines as league tables and companies as teams within these leagues.
+Now think of the search engines as league tables measuring a sites authority, and companies as teams within these leagues.
 The conference leagues, let’s say page 10+, are where you will find new business or those who just do not perform very well.
 In the lower leagues will be those companies who have achieved limited success and finally we have the Premier League for the top teams.

 Obviously Google and the other search engines do not insist that you stay in one league for a season waiting for promotion.
 SEO would certainly be hard work if this was so but the analogy of leagues can easily be made to pages within the search engine results pages.